GenBench/GenBench.github.io/_pages/workshop.md

 - Exciting news: thanks to our sponsor Amazon, we can now offer [scholarships](https://genbench.org/workshop/#scholarships)!
 - Our [call for papers](../cfp.txt) is online!

+# Best paper and data awards

+We granted both a best paper and best data data award.

+- **Best paper**: Andor Diera, Abdelhalim Dahou, Lukas Galke, Fabian Karl, Florian Sihler, Ansgar Scherp. *GenCodeSearchNet: A benchmark test suite for evaluating generalization in programming language understanding.*
+- **Best data**: Jirui Qi, Raquel Fernández, Arianna Bisazza. *Cross-lingual consistency of factual knowledge in multilingual language models*

 # Venue

-The First GenBench workshop will be held at [EMNLP 2023](https://2023.emnlp.org/) in Singapore on December 6.
+The First GenBench workshop was be held at [EMNLP 2023](https://2023.emnlp.org/) in Singapore on December 6.

 # Important dates